Overcoming Learned Helplessness: A Guide to Restoring Agency

 The human nervous system constantly scans for safety or danger.
 When threats feel manageable, the body mobilises energy to respond.
 But when danger feels overwhelming or inescapable, the system shifts into shutdown.

 This shutdown state conserves energy.
 The body slows, emotions flatten, and thinking becomes foggy.
-People may feel disconnected from themselves and the world, as if watching life from a distance.
+People may feel disconnected from themselves and the world.
 This is not a choice.
 It is the body protecting itself when action feels impossible.

 When the Alarm Never Turns Off